Skip to content

 Nice to Have

 Pro tip: Microsoft's ATS and recruiters look for a blend of technical competence and cultural alignment.
 Include Azure services you've worked with (Azure Functions, Cosmos DB, AKS, Azure DevOps) and enterprise-relevant experience.
-Weave in growth mindset language naturally — words like 'learned,' 'iterated,' 'mentored,' and 'adapted' signal cultural fit.
+Weave in growth-mindset language naturally — 'learned,' 'iterated,' 'mentored,' 'adapted.'
 For technical roles, mention specific Microsoft technologies where you have genuine experience.

 Rolevanta's AI tailors your resume to match Microsoft's hiring criteria.